 There are numerous bike racks strategically located around campus that are available to the campus community for safe bike storage during all hours of the day.
-These bike racks are typically in public locations where theft is obvious and rarely occurs.
-If, however, a bike is parked or locked at a location other than these racks—for instance, attached to a tree or street sign—theft is more likely to occur.
+These bike racks are typically in publichigh traffic locations.
+However, if a bike is parked or locked at a location other than these racks—for instance, attached to a tree or street sign—theft is more likely to occur.
 Thieves look for the quick and easy steal rather than the difficult steal.
 To avoid bike theft one of the first things you can do is lock your bike at a university-approved bike rack.

 Parking bicycles in corridors, stairwells, and exit pathways is prohibited in all campus buildings.
 This disrupts the flow of people through buildings and causes an unnecessary threat if an incident were to occur.